 I also know that our faces show our soul, so right now I am going to head for the kitchen, make myself a late breakfast of farm eggs and home made flat bread.
 Find my husband and give him a hug, because today he said he loved me regardless of my wrinkles and say to you, please evaluate your happiness.
 Make changes however difficult.
 If your family or friends do not understand, then they do not understand you.
 Make them understand and if they cannot, walk away.

-This blog originally started as a place for me to show my love of the countryside, photos and ideas.
+This blog originally started as a place for me to share my new life, starting new businesses and how with some grit determination you can make changes and achieve dreams.
 But it is also become cathartic and a way to release my thoughts.
 I wont be bemoaning every little grey hair, or momentary crisis on here, but sometimes it helps.

 Now where is that husband – probably in his workshop being manly sensible.
 This woman isn’t on menopause, she is on woman pause and regrouping.